 SPA 201, 202, 203 Intermediate Spanish I, II, III FWS 4 0 4 An intermediate sequence designed to provide a systematic review of basic grammar and to develop the ability to read with comprehension material dealing with Spanish Civilization.

-Prerequisite: SPA 103 or two high school units of Spanish.
+Prerequisite: SPA 201, SPA 103 or two high school units of Spanish; SPA 202 & 203, the preceding course.